resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 ## Lab Setup

 Go to File ⇾ Examples ⇾ 01.Basics ⇾ Blink.
-Below is an example code to make pin PF5 blink an LED:
+Use the example code to make pin PF5 blink an LED [^3]:

 | \#define LED\_Pin 25// The setup function runs once when you press reset or power the boardvoid setup() {     pinMode(LED\_Pin, OUTPUT);  // Initialize pin PF5 as an output } // The loop function runs over and over again void loop() {     digitalWrite(LED\_Pin, HIGH);  // Turn the LED on     delay(1000);                  // Wait for a second     digitalWrite(LED\_Pin, LOW);   // Turn the LED off     delay(1000);                  // Wait for a second } |
 | :---- |